Discover Everything About Laika (West Siberian)

 History

-The West Siberian Laika, as the name suggests, comes from western Siberia, an area stretching from the western foothills of the Ural Mountains to the Yenisei River.
-This breed has a long history and probably dates back to dogs used for hunting by the indigenous peoples of Siberia.
-The systematic breeding of the West Siberian Laika only began in Russia in the 20th century.
-Dogs from different regions of Siberia were brought together to create a new breed that would combine the best characteristics of the original Siberian hunting dogs.
-However, the exact origin of the breed is difficult to determine because the boundaries between the different Laika breeds are often blurred and there is a lot of overlap.
-The West Siberian Laika was officially recognized as an independent breed in 1947 and has since been very popular, especially in its native Russia.
-It is used there not only for hunting, but also as a working dog in rescue, for pulling sleds and as a companion and family dog.
+As the name suggests, the West Siberian Laika originates from Western Siberia, a region stretching from the western foothills of the Ural Mountains to the Yenisei River.
+The breed has a long history, likely tracing its ancestry back to dogs used for hunting by the indigenous peoples of Siberia.
+Systematic breeding of the West Siberian Laika began in Russia only in the 20th century.
+Dogs from various Siberian regions were brought together to create a new breed that combined the best traits of the original Siberian hunting dogs.
+However, the exact origins of the breed are difficult to pinpoint, as the boundaries between different Laika breeds are often fluid and overlap significantly.
+The West Siberian Laika was officially recognized as a distinct breed in 1947 and has since become very popular, particularly in its native Russia.
+There, it is used not only for hunting but also as a working dog in search and rescue, sled pulling, and as a companion and family dog.

 Character & Temperament